seeq12/directory-watch-connector/README.md

 If you do not have Visual Studio or any alternative IDE installed, you can obtain a copy of the Community version of Visual Studio from this [link](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false).

+With Visual Studio installed, execute `ide` in your build environment.
+This should launch a Microsoft Visual Studio instance of the connector from which you can make changes and updates to the connector as necessary.

+## Building your Connector

+With your build environment and your IDE setup, we recommend that you build the connector to ensure the build process runs successfully on your local system.

+From your build environment, execute the `build` command.
+If it fails for some (non-obvious) reason, email the output (including the error message) to [support@seeq.com](mailto:support@seeq.com).

+To clean the project to ensure cached files are not used in the build, execute the `clean` command before the `build` command.

+## Packaging your Connector

+Once you are satisfied with the changes made to your connector, and you are ready to deploy to be run on the Seeq Agent, you need to package the connector.

+To do that, execute the `package` command in your build environment.
+If the command gets executed successfully, a `dist` build output directory should have been generated with the connector _*.zip_ file.

+# Extending your Connector

+## Extending the Build Process

+TODO

 NOTE: As of the R21.0.40.03 release, it is no longer necessary to replace the Seeq.Link.SDK whenever a new version of Seeq is installed or when first installing DirectoryWatch.